B-Harden/Portfolio-src/Media Recognition/README.md

-The "radio" pictures are from an interview I was selected for where the topic was about leadership conducted by Lurone Jennings (Head of Chattanooga's Youth & Family Development Department)
+The "Radio_Interview" pictures are from an interview I was selected for where the topic was about leadership conducted by Lurone Jennings (Head of Chattanooga's Youth & Family Development Department)

-The "peace" photo is from an event co-hosted by the city of Chattanooga and my fraternity (Alpha Phi Alpha) that promoted peace to youth and the city.
+The "City_Peace" photos is from an event co-hosted by the city of Chattanooga and my fraternity (Alpha Phi Alpha) that promoted peace to youth and the city.